How to Use the Automate Endpoint

 Automating complex, multi-step browser workflows has traditionally been brittle and time-consuming.
 The Tabstack API automate endpoint solves this by letting you describe your goal in natural language.
 An AI agent interprets your task, navigates websites, interacts with elements, and extracts data, all while streaming real-time progress updates.

-This approach moves beyond simple, static scraping to handle dynamic, interactive tasks.
-It’s a powerful tool for:
+This approach moves beyond simple, static extraction to handle dynamic, interactive tasks.
+Use it for:

-- Complex web scraping requiring clicks, navigation, and stateful interaction.
+- Complex web extraction requiring clicks, navigation, and stateful interaction.

 - Automated form submission and multi-step workflows.